 a letter from our new member educator

-If you have any questions about the New Member Education program or want to learn more about the sorority please feel free to reach me at email@example.com or 402-580-2139.
+If you have any questions about the New Member Education program or want to learn more about the sorority, please feel free to reach out to me at firstname.lastname@example.org or (402) 340 – 9824.
+I cannot wait to see where this sisterhood will bring you!

 New Member Education Program